zachmitch/zachmitch.github.io/_posts/2022-12-13-trading-journal.md

 Major positions:  <span style="color:green">PLBY, MSOS, WMT</span><span style="color:red">  MPW, NVDA, GPS</span>

-Thoughts:  MSOS sold off hard yesterday.
-Omnibus likely not happening.
-Maybe we can get one more pump (hopium), as we just need the news to talk like it will for 2 days.
+Thoughts:  MSOS sold off hard yesterday, on an up day.
+Omnibus has "over a 50% chance" according to the guy I'm trusting on this, McConnell vs Schumer is the battle.
+Whether it happens, maybe we can get one more pump (hopium), as we just need the news to talk like it will for 2 days.
 Portfolio was down 47 bps overall yesterday.
 All eyes and ears on CPI / FOMC over the next two days.
 My bed is made, hopefully I did it well.

 **Key Events Today**